 e: Jenna.Ashton [at] manchester.ac.uk

-Co-I – Dr Kevin Malone is a Reader in Composition, Department of Music, School of Arts, Languages and Cultures (SALC), The University of Manchester.
+Co-I – Professor Kevin Malone is Professor of Social and Autoethnographic Composition, Department of Music, School of Arts, Languages and Cultures (SALC), The University of Manchester.
 Malone composes socially-aware works which interrogate issues of communities undergoing change or dealing with tragedy, and interconnections of science, technology, media and theatre in music.
 From 2002 to 2014, he composed seven works investigating community and deeply personal responses to the events of 9/11.
 These works range from the frequently performed “urban” Eighteen Minutes for string soloists and orchestra which documents spontaneous television and radio broadcasters’ exclamations as they watched hijacked planes hit the World Trade Center towers, to the “rural” Requiem77 for solo cello and air traffic controllers’ recordings searching from their remote outposts for hijacked American Airlines Flight 77 before it hit the Pentagon in Arlington, Virginia.
 NAXOS chose Eighteen Minutes for its Top 20 Recommended tracks for September 2016 out of 2 million tracks.
 Malone spent a month in Shanksville, Pennsylvania dining with and interviewing witnesses of the crash of United Airline Flight 93 for the 5-year commemoration of 9/11 in which his Gently Tread was broadcast on American national television on 11 September 2006.

 Herstories Unsung, Vols.
 1 & 2 for solo (female) pianist attacks women’s social and political inequalities by having the performer restrained as she attempts to play outspoken passages, search for musical passages outside the piano’s range, and endure male interruptions during her discourse.
 Selections from virtuosic Volume 1 about five ignored women in history have been performed in the UK, USA, Brazil and Argentina, while Volume 2 (near completion) is designed for young pianists of modest ability (various ABRSM grade levels) to learn about 10 women’s achievements.